JonathanLyon2021/SmartContracts_usingNethereum/README.md

 deployed the contract.
 Don’t forget to prepend 0x to the private key.

 Putting it all together, along with an instance of ContractService.

+# 3. Smart Contract Interaction: Writing to the Smart Contract
+Return to the ContractService class.
+Create a method which takes a string as an argument (a fact) and adds it to the contract.
+We will send an asynchronous transaction - method.SendTransactionAsync(from, gas, value, functionInput) and will not wait to be mined, just get the transaction hash.

+In the main function, call the method.

+Then, press Start:

+A terminal will launch and will contain the transaction hash.

+Check the transaction hash in Ropsten Etherscan to confirm if the transaction has succeeded.

+Try adding a fact using another private key as an account.
+Hypothesize on what could happen and test it.